guckstift/crunchy/README.md

 * expressions
   * decimal integer literal : `[0-9]+`
   * boolean literal : `true` or `false`
+  * variables
+    * must be used not before the end of their own declaration
 * conversion
   * `int` to `bool` : x = 0 => `false`, otherwise `true`
   * `bool` to `int` : x = `false` => 0, x = `true` => 1